 I have one client who just turned 100 and he likes to go for a walk every day, and I see to it that I make that happen.
 He’s waiting for me at the door when I show up for work and I can’t say “no we’re not going today.”
 I get him outside into the fresh air because he enjoys it and he counts on me — and that is part of my job.

 If you’re going to make a career out of caregiving, you have to know exactly what you’re doing.
 Each one of our clients are different, and you should have some type of training and experience to back you up.
-I’ve worked for Christopher Corbett [co-founder and owner] at Marisa Home Care for 10 years and I never stop learning.
+I’ve worked for Christopher Corbett [co-founder] at Marisa Home Care for 10 years and I never stop learning.
 I’ve taken a medical terminology class and an EKG technician course; everything helps when you are working with clients with so many different medical issues.
 Chris is very supportive–he has a big heart–and his wife Michelle Corbett [registered nurse and Marisa’s clinical director] is wonderful to work with.
 She is always available if I have questions about medication.
 No one should make guesses about meds!

 Integrity is the reason I’ve worked for Marisa Home Care for as long as I have.
 They are good people who care about their employees and their clients.
 Compassion makes a big difference.”